 In order to intervene as early as possible to help ensure students' success, the school implements a variety of tiered strategies.
-Teachers meet in grade-level RTI teams to review teacher academic referrals.
+Teachers meet in RTI teams to review teacher academic referrals.
 Teachers can refer students for a number of reasons, including when students struggle academically or behaviorally.
 Students do not have to fail a course for teachers to refer them; rather, teachers refer students who do not perform at levels consistent with their abilities.
 Grade level teams, which consist of educators and administrators, assign necessary interventions.
+These interventions are built within the school day and held during SPEAR time.